Fran-cho/docs/chaperone.md

 #### `customStyles @type {String}`
-The `customStyles` option can be used to override default styles inside the Chat iFrame.
+The `customStyles` option can be used to override default styles inside the Web Chat iFrame.
 The value of the string should be the CSS rule-set you wish to apply inside the iFrame.
 A list of CSS selectors available for targetting can be found in the table below.

 <aside class="warning">
 We do not recommend assigning styles to classes you inspect in the DOM.
 Class naming is subject to change, and can cause your custom styles to break.